-Cheltenham's Saturday meeting abandoned
+Cheltenham, Doncaster, Hereford meetings abandoned

 Officials had deployed frost covers across the course, and Friday's fixture went ahead, but temperatures plummeted to -5C overnight.

-Racing at Doncaster has also been called off.
+Racing at Doncaster and Hereford has also been abandoned.

-"Unfortunately we have got areas of frozen ground under the covers," said clerk of the course John Pullin, whose team spent three hours putting down the covers after racing on Friday.
+"Unfortunately we have got areas of frozen ground under the covers," said Cheltenham's clerk of the course John Pullin, whose team spent three hours putting down the covers after racing on Friday.

 "At least we managed to race on Friday.
 At this stage no decisions have been made about rescheduling any races."